-- its choice of short-, medium- and long-term time periods to be used when identifying climate-related risks and opportunities to the Plan; - the results of scenario analysis that illustrates how the Plan's assets might be affected under various climate change scenarios, and the implications for the resilience of the Plan's investment strategies; - its choice of metrics to inform its identification, assessment, and management of climate-related risks and opportunities.
+- its choice of short-, medium-, and long-term time periods to be used when identifying climate-related risks and opportunities to the Plan; - the results of scenario analysis that illustrates how the Plan's assets might be affected under various climate change scenarios, and the implications for the resilience of the Plan's investment strategies; - its choice of metrics to inform its identification, assessment, and management of climate-related risks and opportunities.

-Whenever reviewing agreements with external advisers, or appointing new advisers, the Trustee will consider and document the extent to which the advisers' climate-related responsibilities are included in the agreements and/or any adviser objectives set.
+Whenever reviewing agreements with external advisers, or appointing new advisers, the Trustee will consider and document the extent to which the advisers' climate-related responsibilities are included in the agreements and / or any adviser objectives set.

 Within the monitoring arrangement used, the Trustee questioned and, where appropriate, challenged the information provided to it.
-An example in the Plan year is Trustee discussions regarding the most appropriate means of addressing the impact of climate change with focus on stewardship over tilting investments.
+An example in the Plan Year is the Trustee's engagement with LGIM on requests to improve the manager's stewardship practices, via better record keeping and a greater level of oversight for its automated voting.
+LGIM met the with Trustee and discussed the steps it was undertaking to resolve these concerns.

-Activities during the 2022-2023 Plan Year
+Activities during the 2023-2024 Plan Year